easybuilders/easybuild/docs/Configuration.rst

 .. tip::
   Using ``/dev/shm`` as build path can significantly speed up builds, if it is available and provides a sufficient amount of space.
-Hint: Setting up the variable ``EASYBUILD_BUILDPATH`` in your shell startup files makes this default.
+Setting up the variable ``EASYBUILD_BUILDPATH`` in your shell startup files makes this default.
-  However be aware that, fi., 2 parallel GCC builds may fill up ``/dev/shm`` !
+  However be aware that, fi., two parallel GCC builds may fill up ``/dev/shm`` !

 Install path (``--installpath``)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^